How to Spot, Treat and Prevent Dog Ear Yeast Infections

 To recap:

-Frequently Asked Questions
+Frequently Asked Questions About Dog Ear Yeast Infections

 What are the common signs of a dog ear yeast infection?

-Common signs include ear itching, redness, swelling, discharge with a foul odor, head shaking, and discomfort when you touch the ears.
+Common signs include ear itching, redness, swelling, discharge with a foul odour, head shaking, and discomfort when you touch the ears.
 If you notice any of these signs, it's essential to address the issue promptly.

 How can I prevent my dog from getting ear yeast infections?